Energy-Reliability Limits in Nanoscale Feedforward Neural Networks and Formulas: Introduction

 \section{Introduction}

-As area and energy scaling in CMOS technology saturates, the semiconductor industry has been exploring promising new nanoscale devices \cite{ShanbhagMVOMRJR2008}.
+As neural networks become larger and more prevalent, their energy requirements are becoming of key concern \cite{SchwartzDSE2019_arXiv}.
+Though most current deep networks are enormous cloud-based structures, there is a further desire for hardware implementations for mobile, in-sensor, and in-memory inference \cite{KangKSEC2014,WangLV2015,ZhangS2015,AhnHYMC2015}.
+At the same time, as area and energy scaling in CMOS technology saturates, the semiconductor industry has been exploring promising new energy-efficient nanoscale devices as computational substrates \cite{ShanbhagVKPV2019}.
+Special-purpose nanoscale hardware is faster and more energy-efficient than alternate approaches, making deep learning suitable for applications ranging from voice recognition on mobile devices to in-sensor health monitoring \cite{Neftci2016,Shanbhag2016_arXiv}.
 A major challenge, however, in using nanoscale devices is that they can be very unreliable, especially when operated at low energy \cite{ButlerMMVRRH2012}.
-This has created renewed interest in the study of reliable circuit design using unreliable components \cite{ShanbhagMVOMRJR2008,GuptaADDGKMNRSSS2013,De2016}.
+This has renewed interest in the study of reliable circuit design using unreliable components, both digital and analog \cite{ShanbhagMVOMRJR2008,GuptaADDGKMNRSSS2013,NahlusKSB2014,De2016}, a problem first addressed by von Neumann through a modular redundancy approach \cite{VonNeumann1956}.

-Von Neumann initiated studies of error in logic circuits from a statistical and thermodynamic point of view \cite{VonNeumann1956}, showing that repeated computations followed by majority logic can offer reliability even when all components are unreliable.
-Over the last six decades, this result has inspired intermittent bursts of work on statistical models in computation.

-Obtaining bounds on the minimum size of a noisy circuit to compute a function with a given reliability has drawn significant interest, e.g.~\cite{DobrushinO1977,PippengerST1991,GacsG1994}.
-There has also been work to obtain an upper bound on gate noise for which a non-trivial reliability can be achieved \cite{HajekW1991,Pippenger1988,EvansS1998}.
-Another interesting thread of work is the study of unreliable circuits preceded and succeeded by reliable encoding and decoding components, respectively.
-A lower bound on the ratio of encoded input size to true input necessary for reliable computation was obtained in \cite{Elias1958}.
-Use of encoder and decoder modules has also been employed in memory circuits \cite{Taylor1968,Kuznetsov1973,Varshney2015b}, where LDPC decoders play an important role.
-Use of error-correcting codes for fault tolerance in linear dynamical systems have also been investigated \cite{HadjicostisV2005}.
-Recently, linear function computation for unreliable encoder, decoder, and computation circuits was studied \cite{YangGK2015_arXiv}.

-As von Neumann was evidently influenced by the success of information theory, efforts have been made to connect information theory and noisy computation \cite{WinogradC1963}.
-Adding encoder and decoder modules to unreliable circuits \cite{Elias1958} was an attempt to establish a correspondence between communication channels and computation circuits.
-A more natural use of information-theoretic techniques to study noisy circuits was developed much later by Pippenger \cite{Pippenger1988}, improvements of which led to the lower bound on the size of a circuit with a desired level of reliability mentioned above \cite{Evans1994,HajekW1991, EvansS1999}.

-In this work, we study the limits of energy consumption for reliable computation with unreliable components using Pippenger's information-theoretic technique.
-Since spin and other nanoscale devices consume more energy as they are built to have lower failure rates \cite{ButlerMMVRRH2012}, there is a fundamental tradeoff between reliability and energy consumption.
-Our goal is to obtain the information-theoretic limit of energy consumption for achieving a desired level of reliability in computation.